swolekat/chaterator/possible.md

 # Ideas
-* Allow users to embed a player
+* Allow users to set the layout as a grid
-* Allow users to set the layout as a grid?
+* get logo T as sword and last O as shield?
+One color.
+Then have T be favicon and change the % color based on what streams?